 Whole cluster vinification takes place in traditional, concrete tanks.
 The wine is aged in a combination of old foudres and old as well as older French oak barrels for between 3 to 5 years, or even longer in some vintages.
 Every vintage is different and unique.
-Bonneau Celestins is a selection of the best barrels that is made in only the top vintages.
+Bonneau Celestins is a selection of the best barrels that are made in only the top vintages.
 That explains why Henri Bonneau Reserve des Celestins is not made every year.

 Henri Bonneau Cuvee Speciale.
 The Speciale is not produced in most vintages.
 It is a very ripe, port-like wine that is not for everyone.
 The decision as to what barrels end up in which wines is made shortly before bottling.
 The choice is made based on quality.
 So far, Henri Bonneau Cuvee Speciale has only been produced in 1990 and 1998.

 Serving Henri Bonneau with Wine, Food, Pairing Tips